 Here’s the supplies you’ll need for your own white pumpkin centerpiece with mini pumpkin tea lights:

-- Mini white pumpkins (I used 3 larger ones for the tea lights and 4 smaller ones as accents)
+- Mini pumpkins (I used 3 larger ones for the tea lights and 4 smaller ones as accents)

 - Scissors or pruners